ozoneplatform/ozp-iwc/1.1.19/tutorial/02_dataWatching.md

 ---
-layout: tutorial
+layout: old_tutorial
 title: Resource Watching
 category: data
+tag: 1.1.19
 ---
 # Leveraging the Watch Action
 As explained in the [Basic Data Sharing](01_dataApi.html) tutorial, the `watch` action will notify IWC client's when